Shoes01/7DRL-2019/README.md

 Run engine.py to begin the game.

 Use the numpad for movement.
 Spacebar interacts with items - equips items, consumes souls, takes stairs.
 The numpad 5 will confirm actions.
+When consuming a soul, use the numpad to rotate it.
 Once items are equipped, you will be able to use their skills, if any.
 The QWEASD keys allow you to do this.

 __Core mechanic__